Revelation Overview

 Before jumping into the Book or Revelation

 …we recommend reading through the Foundations section, the Gospels, The Church in Prophecy, and the book of Daniel section.
 As Endtimes Bible prophecy is revealed progressively over 1500 years, there is a lot of context in the previous pages to help make sense of the Book of Revelation.
-Revelation is a Book of Details, not explanations.
+Revelation is a book of details, not explanations.
 It does not contain the complete history and meaning behind those details.
-The background info we present on Endtimes.org does that.
+The background info we have presented up to this point has done that, or at least that is the goal.

 The book of Revelation is complex, weighty and has a lot of symbolic language.
-Rather than trying to dig too deeply into each verse, (we have recommended commentaries in the Resources page) we prefer to focus on the timing of events, using graphic timelines, and tying together the previous pages of Endtimes.org.
-The book of Revelation is the Finale.
-We have the book broken down into sections, and those areas that piece together the whole of Endtimes.org will have some commentary to add clarity.
+Rather than trying to dig too deeply into each verse, (we have recommended commentaries on the Resources page for that), we will focus on the big picture (the timing of events) using visual timelines, and tying together the previous pages of Endtimes.org.
+The book of Revelation is the finale of all Endtimes revelation.
+We have the book broken down into two sections, The First Half and The Second Half of the Tribulation, with some commentary for those areas that help piece together the whole picture.

 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.
-(2 Corinthians 5:20, John 3:16)
+(2 Corinthians 5:20, John 3:16, John 11:25, Peace with God)

 Interpreting the book of Revelation

-As we have discussed in the Foundations section, Interpreting the Bible, our method of interpretation instructs us that there is a literal truth to all bible prophecy, even when containing symbolism.
+As we have discussed in the Foundations section, Interpreting the Bible, our method of interpretation instructs us that there is a literal truth to all bible prophecy, even when containing symbolism, and the book of Revelation has plenty of symbolism.
 Within our Literal-Grammatical-Historical method, we start with a plain reading of the text, keep things in context of the chapter, the book, and the whole bible, and study the language.
 If, after all of that we still don’t know what the text means, we must do further study and leave the area open for discussion.
-That will be true for Revelation, but only for parts of the book, not the whole.
+That will be true for the book of Revelation in some minor parts.
 The big picture and main points of the book are something we already understand.

 Revelation 13: